Edberaga/30-days-of-react/Day17/exercises/exercise.md

 example: <Prompt message='Are you sure you want to leave?' />
 The prompt also have attributes called 'when' which is used to state a condition, as long if its true then it will perform it, else it doesn't
 example: <Prompt when={hasUnsavedChanges} message="Are you sure you want to leave without saving?" />

-example of prompt for when user haven't fill the form: